php-fig/fig-standards/proposed/http-message.md

 `MessageInterface`-based classes SHOULD rely on the `getHeaderLines()` method for retrieving such multi-valued headers.

+##### Host header

+In requests, the Host header typically mirrors the host segment of the URI, as well as the host used when establishing the TCP connection.
+However, the HTTP specification allows the Host header to differ from each of the two.

+The `RequestInterface` overrides the `MessageInterface::getHeader()` method to indicate that if no Host header is present, but a host segment is present in the composed `UriInterface`, the value from the URI should be used.
+If a Host header is explicitly provided to the request instance, that value will be preferred.

 ### 1.3 Streams

 HTTP messages consist of a start-line, headers, and a body.
 The body of an HTTP